 What is the role of a Medical Provider Network?

 A Medical Provider Network is a group of physicians authorized by your employer’s workers’ compensation insurance company to treat injured employees and often specialize in work-related injuries.
 If your employer’s workers’ compensation insurance has a Medical Provider Network, you must initially see one of their doctors.
 For the first 30 days following your on-the-job injury, your employer has the right to choose the physician for your initial evaluation.
 However, after those 30 days, you can choose a different doctor in the Medical Provider Network to treat you.
-If you pre-designated a doctor before your injury, then you are exempt from this requirement.
+If you pre-designated a doctor before your injury, you are exempt from this requirement.

 - Your employer’s name

-- A written statement that says if you become hurt on the job, you are designating your personal physician to provide medical treatment
+- A written statement that says if you become hurt on the job, you are designating your physician to provide medical treatment

 - The name, address, and phone number of your physician or medical group